Hide this website

 • military documents

-If you don't have documents that prove who you are, make notes of what you did to try to get them.
+If you do not have documents that prove who you are, make notes of what you did to try to get them.
 You can explain at your hearing what you did to try to get the documents and why you could not get them.